mrzacarias/slate/source/includes/ApiV1SignUp.md

 # SignUp

 After a customer bought a Netra product, he needs  to **SignUp** to start using his new device.
 This sign up are responsible to create a organization which encapsulates all the data of this new user, as the user instance itself.
+A user can sign up without devices, by using the [Insight Sign Up Page](https://insight.eyenetra.com/sign_up).

 <aside class="warn">
 Do not require <a href="#basic-authentication">authentication</a>.